Ahmed Errachidi: Repatriation and release

 Rashidi had traveled to Pakistan, where he was captured in late 2001, to try to raise funds for a heart operation for his young son.

 Reuters reports that Rashidi described hearing his Pakistani captors negotiate, with US officials, the size of the bounty they would receive for turning him over.

 2009 interview with Michelle Shephard

-In March 2009 Rashidi was interviewed, by email from his home in Tangiers, by Toronto Star reporter Michelle Shephard, the author of Guantanamo's Child, a book about Guantanamo captive Omar Khadr, who was a minor when he was captured and sent to Guantanamo.
+In March 2009 Rashidi was interviewed, by email from his home in Tangier, by Toronto Star reporter Michelle Shephard, the author of Guantanamo's Child, a book about Guantanamo captive Omar Khadr, who was a minor when he was captured and sent to Guantanamo.

 According to Shephard, Rashidi said their fellow captives felt particularly sorry for Khadr, because he was so young, and because they could tell when it was his turn to be subjected to brutal interrogation techniques.

 I felt so desperate every time I saw him.
 I wanted to say, "Sorry I can't help you."
 It was well known if some detainee is going through torture courses and I remember there was a time when everyone was talking about Omar having his turn.